52North/arctic-sea/doc/Settings.md

+# Setings

-This section decribes how to add new [SettingDefinition](../blob/develop/src/main/java/org/n52/iceland/config/SettingDefinition.java) and how to inject the [SettingDefinition](../blob/develop/src/main/java/org/n52/iceland/config/SettingDefinition.java) to a class.
+This section decribes how to add new [SettingDefinition](../src/main/java/org/n52/iceland/config/SettingDefinition.java) and how to inject the [SettingDefinition](../blob/develop/src/main/java/org/n52/iceland/config/SettingDefinition.java) to a class.

 The currently supported [SettingDefinition](../blob/develop/src/main/java/org/n52/iceland/config/SettingDefinition.java) types are described in the following sections.
 ### BooleanSettingDefinition